Prospects for direct CP tests of $hqq$ interactions: The decay process

 At the elementary particle level the Higgs boson decay can be derived from the SM $hqq$ vertex and an additional dimension-6 operator,

 where $v=246$~GeV.
 The three-point amplitude is

 where the Kronecker delta for colour is omitted, spinors are as given in eq.~(\ref{eq:spnrs}), and other conventions are defined in Appendix~\ref{AppA}.

 The above equation can be taken as the starting point as it is the most general three point amplitude and indeed extends beyond the SMEFT case, also comprising HEFT where the expansion around $\zeta=1$ need not be a good one.
-In either case corrections to the quark mass will also be present, which here are implicit in $m_q$.
+In either case corrections to the quark mass will also be present, such as those implied by eq.~(\ref{eq:yukawa}), $m_q = (y_q v + c_q v^2/2\Lambda^2)/\sqrt{2}$, and accounted for in eq.~(\ref{SpPV}).

 Taking general expressions for spinors $\SLH{q^I(p)}=\sqrt{\sigma\cdot p} \,\chi^I$ and $\SRH{q^I(p)}=\sqrt{\bar \sigma\cdot p} \,\chi^I$, where $\bar\sigma^\mu=(1,-\sigma^i)$ and $\chi^I$ are the two eigenvectors of spin ($\vec S\cdot\vec\sigma$), one can see that a parity transformation $P$ swaps angle and square brackets, while charge conjugation $C$ exchanges $q\leftrightarrow \bar q$. $CP$ conservation would then be satisfied for $\zeta=\zeta^*$.
 Unitarity requires the coefficients to be complex conjugates of each other, so the only possible difference is a phase.